Dushyantgoswami/docs/docs/reference/glossary.md

 <details>
     <summary>RollApp Development Kit (RDK)</summary>
-    dYmension’s rollup factory takes its inspiration from the Cosmos ecosystem which introduced the successful Cosmos SDK.
-A RollApp instance on dYmension is an application-specific rollup (which we refer to as RollApp), built by using the dYmension RollApp Development Kit, termed RDK.
+    Dymension’s rollapp factory takes its inspiration from the Cosmos ecosystem which introduced the successful Cosmos SDK.
+A RollApp instance on dymension is an application-specific rollup (which we refer to as RollApp), built by using the dymension RollApp Development Kit, termed RDK.
 The development kit is a pre-packaged set of generic modules which enable compatible Cosmos SDK functionality, such as creating accounts and token management.
-The RDK simplifies the process of deploying rollups on top of dYmension’s settlement layer.
+The RDK simplifies the process of deploying rollups on top of dymension’s settlement layer.
 </details>

 <details>
     <summary>RollApp Virtual Machine (RVM)</summary>
-    dYmension introduces a novel dispute mechanism which generates a RollApp specific virtual machine for resolving transaction disputes within the settlement layer.
+    Dymension introduces a novel dispute mechanism which generates a RollApp specific virtual machine for resolving transaction disputes within the settlement layer.
 RVM emulates the exact context and logic in which a transaction is executed resulting in a deterministic output.
 As such, RVM is capable of resolving disputes in various execution environments.
 </details>

 ### S

 <details>
     <summary>Settlement Hub</summary>
-    dYmension settlement hub is a Cosmos SDK Proof-of-Stake chain, that utilizes the Tendermint Core state replication model for networking and consensus.
-Contrary to a monolithic blockchain, dYmension’s settlement layer is specifically designed to provide a specialized service optimized for rollups.
+    Dymension settlement hub is a Cosmos SDK Proof-of-Stake chain, that utilizes the Tendermint Core state replication model for networking and consensus.
+Contrary to a monolithic blockchain, dymension’s settlement layer is specifically designed to provide a specialized service optimized for rollups.
 As such rollup servicing logic is embedded in the settlement layer, an attribute known as ‘enshrined rollups’, increasing seamless cooperation between RollApps and the settlement hub.
 </details>

 <details>